craftcms/commerce/docs/subscription-templates.md

 There are several things to note:

 * Subscribing a user to a plan requires that the user have a stored payment source.
 If a user does not have one, you can add it by displaying the payment form.
-* If you wish to set subscription parameters, such as amount of trial days, it is strongly recommended to make use of the [subscription events](/en/events#subscriptions.md) instead of POST data.
+* If you wish to set subscription parameters, such as amount of trial days, it is strongly recommended to make use of the [events](/en/events.md#subscriptionrelatedevents) instead of POST data.
 * When using Stripe, it is not possible to choose which payment source to use, if multiple are saved.
 Instead, Stripe will use the default payment source associated with that customer.